paritush/GooglePlayStore-Analysis/README.md

 # GooglePlayStore-Analysis
-This project dives deep into how apps are today positioned in Google Play Store and gives insights to a developer on what parameters need to be considered before developing.
+In the cutthroat competition between the app development companies, understanding the customer need and market demand is a crucial part before developing any mobile app.This project dives deep into how existing apps are today positioned in Google Play Store and gives insights to a developer on what parameters need to be considered before developing an app or game.
+This project can help developer identify their target audience and how can they position their app or game based on the data of existing